Frequently Asked Questions

-The full Journeyman program takes 2 school years (September through June).
+The full Journeyman program takes two school years (September through June).
 We choose to take the summer off so that we can all enjoy summer evenings which come and go so quickly in Maine.

-NOTE: The first year of the program is designed to allow you to get your “Limited to Residential” license (if you also have the required hours of field experience).
+NOTE: The first year of the two-year program is designed to allow you to get your “Limited to Residential” license (if you also have the required hours of field experience).

 What do I need to provide?